Independence Day 2022: Summary of Indian National Movement

-- Real Aim of Congress is to train the Indian youth in political agitation and to organise or to create public opinion in the country.
+- The real Aim of Congress is to train the Indian youth in political agitation and to organise or to create public opinion in the country.
 For this, they use the method of an annual session where they discuss the problem and passed the resolution.

 - The first or early phase of Indian Nationalism is also termed as Moderate Phase (1885-1905).
 Moderate leaders were W.C Banerjee, Gopal Krishna Gokhale, R.C Dutt, Ferozeshah Mehta, George Yule, etc.

-- Due to disillusionment from Moderates methods of work, extremism began to develop within the congress after 1892.
+- Due to disillusionment from Moderates' methods of work, extremism began to develop within the congress after 1892.
 The Extremist leaders were Lala Lajpat Rai, Bal Gangadhar Tilak, Bipin Chandra Pal, and Aurobindo Ghosh.
-Instead of PPP path they emphasise on self-reliance, constructive work, and swadeshi.
+Instead of the PPP path, they emphasise on self-reliance, constructive work, and swadeshi.